 Once upon a time, there was one God, a unitarian, solitary Deity who lived in his eternity all by himself.
 And then one day, before there were days, the one God decided to create a universe and people it with human beings made in his image.
 After these human beings fell into disobedience and sin, he entered into a history of self-revelation and salvation with them.
 He spoke to Abraham and bound him to himself by covenantal promises.
 He revealed himself to Moses and the Hebrews and shared with them his Torah and holy Name.
 He sent his prophets to guide, correct and form his people.
 And in the fullness of time he sent his Messiah, Jesus of Nazareth, who addressed him as “Father” and taught his followers to do the same, thus becoming known as “the God and Father of our Lord Jesus Christ” (2 Cor 1:3, Eph 1:3, 1 Pet 1:3).
 After raising Jesus from the dead, God sent his disciples into the world to proclaim the gospel and make disciples, baptizing them in the triadic name of the one God, now addressed as Father, and of his son Jesus, who has perfectly disclosed to the world the divine character and the way of eternal life, and of the Holy Spirit, the salvific power and energy of deity poured out upon the Church on Pentecost (Matt 28:19:-20).
 And for three centuries the Church was faithful to its mission and the revelation of the one God.
-But then the it abandoned the truth, embraced the heretical doctrine of tri-personal divinity, and began to violently persecute the followers of the one God.
+But then it abandoned the truth, embraced the heretical doctrine of tri-personal divinity, and began to violently persecute the followers of the one God.
 The knowledge of the one God was lost to the Church for 1400 years, but in his grace God eventually raised up the erudite scholar and Anglican priest Samuel Clarke.
 Clarke read the Scriptures with fresh and unbiased eyes and rediscovered the biblical truth of the divine unicity.
 In 1712 he published the fruits of his scholarship, one of the great works of Christian theology: The Scripture Doctrine of the Trinity.
 Sadly, this important work has been ignored by trinitarian Christians, such is the Satanic power of tradition and dogma.
 But a new day is dawning.
 God is restoring the Church to its original unitarian foundation.

-This unitarian narrative enjoys plausibility and persuasive power—at least up until the great trinitarian “apostasy” of the fourth century, for which the narrative is unable to provide compelling reasons.
+This unitarian narrative enjoys a measure of plausibility and persuasive power—at least up until the great trinitarian “apostasy” of the fourth century, for which the narrative is unable to provide compelling reasons.
 Why did St Athanasius and the Cappadocians concoct the unprecedented and theologically revolutionary homoousion, and how could they have believed they were faithfully continuing the apostolic tradition, when even their great teacher Origen, according to Dale Tuggy’s reading, appears to have taught otherwise?
 Tuggy has no answer.
 All he can do is invoke the decision of the Emperor, Theodosius I, to impose the Nicene faith on the Roman Empire in A.D.
 380 and suppress all expressions of Arianism.
 In Tuggy’s words:

 Secular power forced a “win” for the Nicene side, but what was won was not so much the doctrinal argument as the ecclesial power-struggle.
 This became a pattern when something similar happened at the 451 council.
 What went undone was any careful, clear exposition of how to interpret the revised Nicene creed of 381.
 As it was the language which was enforced, the precise meaning of it wasn’t the primary concern.
 From time to time, in the centuries that followered, some thoughtful trinitarian would venture to clarify what the statements must mean.
 [Tuggy cites John Philoponus and Peter Abelard as examples], but was typically denounced and condemned as a heretic by his fellow trinitarians.
 Sometimes another would step forward with a rival exposition, only to be denounced in turn.
 Some were actually executed because of their theological convictions, notably unitarian Christians in what historians now call the “Radical” wing of the Reformation in the 16th and 17th centuries.
 Their killers were both Protestants of the “Magisterial” wing of the Rformation and Roman Catholics.
 Both persecutors followed traditions established in the late fourth century of using governmental power to strong-arm “heretics.”
 (What is the Trinity?, pp. 58-59)

-After the triumph of Nicaea unitarian divinity would continue to be taught in the persecuted communities of Judaism and later by the victorious armies of Islam, but within the imperial Church the true faith was successfully exterminated.
+After the triumph of Nicaea, unitarian divinity would continue to be taught in the persecuted communities of Judaism and later by the victorious armies of Islam, but within the imperial Church the true faith was successfully exterminated.
 Trinity replaced the One.
-At this point the unitarian narrative loses all persuasiveness.
+At this point the unitarian narrative loses its persuasiveness.
 How does one prove the assertion that the Trinitarian faith triumphed across the Empire, century after century, because—and principally because—of state coercion?
 Tuggy offers no substantiation.
 Is it not at least possible, nay probable, that the Nicene faith ultimately triumphed because it provided a superior theological explanation for the eucharistic life of the Church and the soteriological claims of the gospel? (see, e.g., Basil Studer, Trinity and Incarnation, and John McGuckin, “The Holy Trinity as the Dynamic of the World’s Salvation in the Eastern Fathers,” in The Holy Trinity in the Life of the Church, pp. 65-78).
 Emperors do not always win.
 St Ambrose publicly rebuked Theodosius for the massacre at Thessalonica in 390.
 The Oriental Churches successfully defied (and continue to this day to defy) the imperial imposition of the Chalcedonian definition.
 St Maximus the Confessor refused to accept the monothelite heresy and was tortured and exiled by Constans II in 662.
 I also find it odd that Tuggy would cite Philoponus and Abelard, neither of whom were condemned for teaching unitarianism but rather tritheism.
 At this point one might be excused for thinking that for Tuggy just about any stick is good enough to beat catholic Christianity with.
 I kept waiting to hear about Galileo’s house arrest.

 Tuggy stands on stronger ground when discussing the triadic views of the second-century/early third-century theologians, men like Tatian, Athenagoras, St Justin Martyr, Hippolytus, and Tertullian.
 They evidently taught what is often called a two-stage theory of the divine logos: in the divine eternity reason (logos) was a divine attribute, right alongside, one might say, God’s goodness, justice, and wisdom—an eternal property within God, not a person or self alongside God.
 But at the moment of creation, or perhaps a finite time before it, God utters his reason into personal existence, a divine being and second self, to assist him in the making of the world.
 This Word protects the divine transcendence from involvement in creation.
 Tertullian is representative of catholic theology for this period.
 Tuggy explains Tertullian’s view in his article for the Stanford Encyclopedia of Philosophy: